 In addition to this, Alex joins airlines for the deliveries of brand new multi-million dollar airline jets.
-He’s often among the first in the world to fly onboard the newest and most luxurious aircraft in the skies — you can frequently find Alex on an Airbus A350 XWB, the world’s newest long haul jet.
+He’s often among the first in the world to fly onboard the newest and most luxurious aircraft in the skies.
+He tests the latest seat models, cabin design elements, inflight entertainment systems, and more.

 To be specific, Alex’s favourite seat model is the Thompson Vantage XL (found on RwandAir A330 and Philippine Airlines A350) and his all-time favourite seat in the skies is Qatar Airways’ QSuite, a Preistmangoode project.